More information on deceased 1963 Mainland High School Classmates - Daytona Beach, Florida

 Please pass this picture of Dale, Dolly, Wendy and Dale's granddaughter.

-It was a huge service; he was loved by all and will be missed
+It was a huge service; he was loved by all and will be missed by everyone.

 Georgia Horton